-- (a) Focused inspections of Nursing and Personal Care Facilities (SIC 805), as described below in paragraph XIII.A.4; - (b) CSHO referrals (i.e., when a CSHO on site sees a potential health hazard); or - (c) Inspections expanded by the Area Director based on prior inspection history of the employer.
+- (a) Focused inspections of Nursing and Personal Care Facilities (SIC 805), as described below in paragraph XIII.A.4; - (b) CSHO referrals (i.e., when a CSHO on site sees a potential health hazard); or

+(c) Inspections expanded by the Area Director based on prior inspection history of the employer.
+See paragraph XIII.2.

-NOTE: The above health inspections conducted in accordance with this Notice are also to be coded as an SST-10 inspection.
+NOTE: The above health inspections conducted in accordance with this Notice are also to be coded as an SST-11 inspection.
 See Recording and Tracking paragraphs XV.A. and B.